John Sykes (entertainment industry executive): Philanthropy

 Sykes has been actively involved with fighting poverty in New York City through his work as a board member of the Robin Hood Foundation since 1995, an organization that has raised over $3 billion to help the poor living in New York.
 In 1997, while President of VH1, he created the VH1 Save the Music Foundation, which has raised over $50 million to rebuild music education programs in public schools across America.
 Sykes has been recognized with numerous honors including a Primetime Emmy Award and two George Foster Peabody Awards.

-In October 2001, following the attacks on the World Trade Center Sykes co-executive produced “The Concert for New York City” (the historic 9/11 benefit) at Madison Square Garden.
+In October 2001, following the attacks on the World Trade Center Sykes co-executive produced the Concert for New York City (the historic 9/11 benefit) at Madison Square Garden.
 The concert raised over $50 million for the Robin Hood Relief Fund which provided funds and support for the families of the victims of the 9/11 attacks in New York City.
-In December 2012 Sykes co-executive produced the special one-night-only concert event, “12-12-12: The Concert for Sandy Relief."
-“12-12-12” raised over $60 million to provide assistance to the millions of people throughout the tri-state area who were affected by Hurricane Sandy through the Robin Hood Relief Fund.
-The concert featured performances from legendary artists including Bruce Springsteen & The E Street Band, The Rolling Stones, Eric Clapton, Billy Joel, Alicia Keys Chris Martin, Bon Jovi, Eddie Vedder, Roger Waters, Kanye West, The Who and Paul McCartney.
+In December 2012 Sykes co-executive produced the special one-night-only concert event, 12-12-12: The Concert for Sandy Relief.
+12-12-12 raised over $60 million to provide assistance to the millions of people throughout the tri-state area who were affected by Hurricane Sandy through the Robin Hood Relief Fund.
+The concert featured performances from legendary artists including Bruce Springsteen & The E Street Band, the Rolling Stones, Eric Clapton, Billy Joel, Alicia Keys Chris Martin, Bon Jovi, Eddie Vedder, Roger Waters, Kanye West, the Who and Paul McCartney.

-In March 2020 following the initial outbreak of the Covid-19 virus, Sykes co-executive produced, along with Tom Poleman and Joel Gallen, “FOX Presents: The iHeart Living Room Concert for America,” hosted by Sir Elton John, which raised $15mm for charities, Feeding America and The First Responders Children’s Foundation.
+In March 2020 following the initial outbreak of the COVID-19 virus, Sykes co-executive produced, along with Tom Poleman and Joel Gallen, “FOX Presents: The iHeart Living Room Concert for America,” hosted by Sir Elton John, which raised $15mm for charities, Feeding America and The First Responders Children's Foundation.

-In May 2020, when New York City was adversely impacted by the Covid-19 pandemic, Sykes executive produced, along with Alex Coletti, “Rise Up New York!,” a virtual telethon event, that aired on all New York network television and radio affiliates, raising $125 million in one evening to help those most impacted.
-The event was hosted by Tina Fey and featured appearances and performances by Gov. Andrew Cuomo, Robert DeNiro, the New York Giants, Mariah Carey, Billy Joel, Alicia Keys, Bette Midler, Lin-Manuel Miranda, Sting, Barbra Streisand and others.
+In May 2020, when New York City was adversely impacted by the COVID-19 pandemic, Sykes executive produced, along with Alex Coletti, "Rise Up New York!," a virtual telethon event, that aired on all New York network television and radio affiliates, raising $125 million in one evening to help those most impacted.
+The event was hosted by Tina Fey and featured appearances and performances by Gov. Andrew Cuomo, Robert De Niro, the New York Giants, Mariah Carey, Billy Joel, Alicia Keys, Bette Midler, Lin-Manuel Miranda, Sting, Barbra Streisand and others.

-Board Positions
+Board positions

 John Sykes serves as the Chairman of the Board of the Rock and Roll Hall of Fame Foundation.
 He also serves on the board of directors of Madison Square Garden Entertainment, MSG Networks, Syracuse University's S.I.
 Newhouse School of Public Communications, and Product (RED), an organization founded by Bono and Bobby Shriver to fight HIV/AIDS in Africa.